-VA typically pays a veteran from the date that he filed a claim.
+The Department of Veterans Affairs typically pays a military service veteran beginning on the date that the veteran filed a claim.
 Most of the time that is months or years before the veteran wins.
-Once he does win he receives his new rate every month going forward.
+Once the veteran does win, they receive their new rate every month going forward.
 But the VA must also pay that back pay—the retro payment—to the date of the claim.
-To calculate an estimate of your retro benefits, click here.
+To calculate an estimate of your retro benefits